Nocte-Clara/nekomancer/README.md

 ![cover-image](https://github.com/Nocte-Clara/nekomancer/assets/nekomancer_banner.png)

-Nekomancer: Paws of Light you play as a mystical cat wielding both the powers of necromancy and light.
+Nekomancer: Paws of Light let's you play as a mystical cat wielding both the powers of necromancy and light.
 Armed with a magical lantern, you must navigate treacherous dungeons, solve puzzles, and outmaneuver lurking enemies using light-based mechanics.

+This repository contains the work done to develop the game in Unreal Engine as part of our ongoing project

 Our plan is to make this a cooperative experience later on down the line with roguelike elements!

-This repository represents the work done to develop the game using Unreal Engine as part of an ongoing project.

 ## Table of Contents